 Bays Precinct Mega Project

-Urban Growth NSW (http://urbangrowth.nsw.gov.au)has been created to, you guessed it, stuff more people and buildings into Sydney.
+Urban Growth NSW (http://urbangrowth.nsw.gov.au) was created to, you guessed it, stuff more people and buildings into Sydney.
 Their next big project is redevelopment of the 80 ha Bays Precinct, around the foreshores of Blackwattle and Rozelle Bays, including the Rozelle/Lilyfield Goods Yard area, the old White Bay Power Station and the old Glebe Island Bridge.
 Despite not intending to release a Masterplan until August 2015, UG have been somewhat rail- railroaded already by the State Govt, who said today (SMH,19 Dec 2014) that they want 16,000 new “homes”, plus business space.
 That would be easy really, 40 towers of 20 floors each, with 20 units per floor.
 Whatever the target, [and they have since retracted the specific target]transport and lifestyle issues are going to mean cycling will have to be catered for.
 UG have a Bicycle Section in their planning team, and Bike Leichhardt, with Bicycle NSW and other bike groups had a meeting, where we were told bicycle planning will be a major priority.

 The project is a golden chance to improve routes into the City and develop new routes between Annandale and Rozelle for instance, as well as create a bicycle friendly development for those 30,000 or so new residents.
 It is attracting world wide interest, a panel of planning experts was convened to offer their ideas on what this project should be aiming for.
 It will also be [was,its now a year later]an issue in the State Elections, with much argument over densities and open space.
 As Verity Firth points out on her website, it will have more residents than Glebe,Annandale and Rozelle combined, plus the business population.